TeachstoneLLC/puppetmaster-sync/README.md

 # Functionality

 * Listens for incoming Github push web hooks
-* If the secret received matches the configured secret (see https://developer.github.com/v3/repos/hooks/#create-a-hook) then we accept the webhook request - otherwise we drop it
+* If the Github secret received matches the configured secret (see https://developer.github.com/v3/repos/hooks/#create-a-hook) then we accept the webhook request - otherwise we drop it
 * If the branch for the push hook matches a branch configured in the configuration file:
   * cd to the directory specified for that configuration
   * Run ```git pull``` to update the branch locally